MicroStrategy/embedding-sdk-docs/CONTRIBUTING.md

 For content changes, make sure that you:

-- [ ] Confirm that the changes meet the user experience and goals outlined in the content design plan (if there is one).
+- [ ] Confirm the changes pass linter checks by running `yarn lint`.
-- [ ] Compare your pull request's source changes to staging to confirm that the output matches the source and that everything is rendering as expected.
-This helps spot issues like typos, content that doesn't follow the style guide, or content that isn't rendering due to versioning problems.
-Remember that lists and tables can be tricky.
+- [ ] Make sure your content is rendered as expected by running `yarn start`.
 - [ ] Review the content for technical accuracy.
-- [ ] Review the entire pull request using the [localization checklist](contributing/localization-checklist.md).
-- [ ] Copy-edit the changes for grammar, spelling, and adherence to the [style guide](https://github.microstrategy.com/Tech/embedding-sdk-docs/tree/master/contributing/content-style-guide.md).
+- [ ] Confirm your changes follow the [style guide](https://github.com/MicroStrategy/embedding-sdk-docs/blob/main/contributing/content-style-guide.md).
-- [ ] Check new or updated Liquid statements to confirm that versioning is correct.
-- [ ] If there are any failing checks in your PR, troubleshoot them until they're all passing.

 ### Test it locally